daxisunder/dotfiles/.config/yazi/plugins/restore.yazi/README.md

      ```lua
      require("restore"):setup({
-         -- Set the position for confirm and overwrite dialogs.
+         -- Set the position for confirm and overwrite prompts.
-         -- don't forget to set height: `h = xx`
+         -- Don't forget to set height: `h = xx`
          -- https://yazi-rs.github.io/docs/plugins/utils/#ya.input
          position = { "center", w = 70, h = 40 }, -- Optional

-         -- Show confirm dialog before restore.
+         -- Show confirm prompt before restore.
-         -- NOTE: even if set this to false, overwrite dialog still pop up
+         -- NOTE: even if set this to false, overwrite prompt still pop up
          show_confirm = true,  -- Optional

-         -- colors for confirm and overwrite dialogs
+         -- colors for confirm and overwrite prompts
          theme = { -- Optional
            -- Default using style from your flavor or theme.lua -> [confirm] -> title.
            -- If you edit flavor or theme.lua you can add more style than just color.
            -- Example in theme.lua -> [confirm]: title = { fg = "blue", bg = "green"  }
            title = "blue", -- Optional.
-This valid has higher priority than flavor/theme.lua
+This value has higher priority than flavor/theme.lua

            -- Default using style from your flavor or theme.lua -> [confirm] -> content
            -- Sample logic as title above
            header = "green", -- Optional.
-This valid has higher priority than flavor/theme.lua
+This value has higher priority than flavor/theme.lua

-           -- header color for overwrite dialog
+           -- header color for overwrite prompt
            -- Default using color "yellow"
            header_warning = "yellow", -- Optional
            -- Default using style from your flavor or theme.lua -> [confirm] -> list
            -- Sample logic as title and header above
            list_item = { odd = "blue", even = "blue" }, -- Optional.
-This valid has higher priority than flavor/theme.lua
+This value has higher priority than flavor/theme.lua
          },
      })
      ```